bng94/heroku-bot/README.md

 # Heroku Discord Bot
 A discord.js backup bot of my backup bot.
-Originally was planning to create one bot but ended up creating another bot then this one.
-This bot is hosted on heroku for free and as such will run 24/7 for 23 days a month.
+This was primarily a backup bot of a bot called "Doctor" on my server and will be planning to make this bot called "Master" in references to the BBC TV Show Doctor Who.
+Now will be focused towards a demo bot for my npm packaged called Discord-Features-Handler.

 # Description
-This is primarily a backup bot of a bot called "Doctor" on my server and will be planning to make this bot called "Master" in references to the BBC TV Show Doctor Who.
  This is a generic bot for everyone to download and use.
-This bot is flexible to be used amd hosted on heroku server or other free hosting services.
 Since the creation of my DiscordFeaturesHandler npm package, I am converting this more geared as a demo bot for those interested in looking at a basic Discord.js bot setup with the package.
 Please give this repository or DiscordFeaturesHandler repository a star if you like what you see and want to see the more of these type of projects!

+(Note: Heroku is stopping all free service starting Nov 28, 2022 and requires paid plans to continue services)
 # Installation

 If you clone or forked my repository make sure to run: